UCLA-TBP/tbp-mailing/README.md

 First, postfix runs chrooted into `/var/spool/postfix`, meaning that copying files into this directory may be necessary to provide postfix with all the information that it needs.
 Currently, postfix requires various files from `/etc`.
 If modifications to these files are made, modifications to the files in the chroot directory should be made as well.
 Currently, postfix runs chrooted to keep security configurations from the original TBP mailing server.
 If one wishes to run postfix without chroot, changes should be made to `master.cf`.

 Second, the allowed SASL mechanisms are `plain login digest-md5 ntlm cram-md5`.
 This is carried over from the previous implementation, and may be edited within dovecot's `config/conf.d/10-auth.conf`.
-Because both `digest-md5` and `cram-md5` are allowed, passwords are stored in plaintext within dovecot's `users` file.
+Because both `digest-md5` and `cram-md5` are allowed, passwords are stored in plaintext within dovecot's `users` file (the location and name of this file may also be altered within `config/conf.d/10-auth.conf`).
 All users currently are authenticated with the same password (but we all currently authenticate under president anyways).
+Entries within the users file follow the format of `example@example.com:{PLAIN}passwd`, where PLAIN is the password storage scheme.

+Note that the repo does not store a `users` file within `dovecot/config` to avoid committing passwords to git.
+Instead, an empty `users.dist` file is provided.
+In order for authentication to work correctly, rename the `users.dist` file to `users` and add the relevant entries.

-Also, postfix currently runs with `compatibility_level = 2`.
+Third, postfix currently runs with `compatibility_level = 2`.
 This means that the [backwards compatibility safety net](http://www.postfix.org/COMPATIBILITY_README.html) is disabled.
 If legacy configurations need to be used, either make the relevant changes described in the link or set the compatibility level to reenable the net.

 To my understanding, the server currently runs under unsecured connections, so only port 25 is used and neccessary.
 More ports may be added if need be.